 With its cobblestone streets and bohemian atmosphere, Santa Teresa is a delightfully eccentric neighborhood.
 Gabled Victorian mansions sit beside alpine-style chalets as well as more prosaic dwellings—many hanging at unbelievable angles from the flower-encrusted hills.
-Cafés, galleries, and antiques shops have nudged their way into nooks and crannies between the colorful homes, many of which house artists and their studios.
-Downhill from Santa Teresa, Lapa has some of the oldest buildings in the city, and is home to the imposing Arcos da Lapa (Lapa Aqueduct) and the colorful Escadaria Selarón, also called the Lapa Steps, as well as the city's oldest street, the café-paved Rua do Lavradio.
+Cafés, galleries, and antique shops have nudged their way into nooks and crannies between the colorful homes, many of which house artists and their studios.
+Downhill from Santa Teresa, Lapa has some of the oldest buildings in the city and is home to the imposing Arcos da Lapa (Lapa Aqueduct) and the colorful Escadaria Selarón, also called the Lapa Steps, as well as the city's oldest street, the café-paved Rua do Lavradio.
 By night, Lapa is transformed into the party heart of Rio, with countless bars and clubs and a notoriously wild weekend street party.